theophilusx/paginate/README.md

 This is just a very simple example of how to implement pagination using reagent and bootstrap. .The idea is to create a data structure which consists of hash maps where each key is a page number and the value is a vector of records or items to be displayed on that page.
-In the example, a temporary data structure is used with dummy values.
-The pager component takes a sorted list of the page numbers and renders them as a pagination list along the top of the page.
-When you click on one of the page links, the records corresponding to that page are displayed.
+To handle more pages than would fit in one index line, a further data structure consisting of an index of page indexes is used.

+In the example, the function `init-pager` is used to setup the necessary data structures and state information used by this simple component.
+The current index and current page are stored in the session state atom.
+When the user clicks on an index, it sets the current index.
+This value is used to lookup the records in the data index to display on that page.
+The previous and next links move to the previous or next index.
+This could involve moving to the previous or next page of indexes.

+the pager-init function takes a page size and index size argument.
+The page size determines how many records are to be displayed on each page.
+This also determine the number of indexes which will exist i.e. total number of records / page size.
+The index size determines home many page indexes are displayed in the index bar at the top.

+The page-init also accepts a collection which represents the collection of records.
+It will build the necessary indexes from this collection.

 The principal is pretty simple.
-The component maintains a :pager-current-page value in the state atom.
-When you click on one of the pages, this value is updated with the corresponding number of the page.
-Another render function then renders the records from the hash map which correspond to that index.
+The component maintains a :current-index value in the state atom.
+When you click on one of the pages indexes, this value is updated with the corresponding number of the page.
+Another component then renders the records from the data list which correspond to that index page.

-See the `data` var to see how records can easily be partitioned and an indexed map build to use for the pager component.

-## Todo
+## Warning

-Really should create a records per page i.e. [;pager :page-size] value in the state and use that to partition the records up into pages for display.
-You could then have a simple input component which would allow the user to set the number of records per page.

-Need to implement a way to allow for large numbers of pages such that only a subset are shown at once and the numbers slide to show subsets.
-Currently, if you have more pages than can fit on the width of the page, they will wrap and create multiple lines of pages - works fine, but is pretty ugly.
-An easy way to do this would be to move the data structure down another level, so that you have an outer level of page *windows*, where each *window* contains a list of the hash maps to be displayed in that window.
-You could then use a [:pager :window] value in the session state to track which window you are displaying.
-When you try to move to previous or next and you are at the first or last item in that window, it will decrement/increment the window and display the indexes from that window.
+This was really just an experiment I used to understand Reagent a little better.
+In reality, you could probably use one of the existing React pagination components to do this.
+However, I haven't progressed that far yet!
+This one got the job done for now. use at your own risk!